igmmgi/EegFun.jl/docs/src/demos/erp_measurements.md

 This demo demonstrates extracting quantitative measurements from ERP waveforms for statistical analysis and reporting.

-This demo demonstrates extracting quantitative measurements from ERP waveforms for statistical analysis and reporting.

 ### What are ERP Measurements?

 ERP measurements quantify specific features of averaged event-related potentials: